tymyrddin/red-crypt/source/docs/symmetric/cbc-bit-flipping.md

 ![CBC Encryption](../../_static/images/cbc-encryption.png)

-The only issue with CBC is the ﬁrst block.
-There is no preceding block of ciphertext to XOR the ﬁrst plaintext block with.
-It is common to add an initialization vector to the ﬁrst block so that it has something to be XOR’d with.
-The initialization vector is basically a pseudorandom number, much like the cipher key.
-Usually, an IV is only used once and is thus called a nonce (Number Only used Once).
+The only issue with CBC is the first block.
+There is no preceding block of ciphertext to XOR the first plaintext block with.
+It is common to add an initialization vector (IV) to the first block so that it has something to be XOR'd with.
+The initialization vector is a pseudorandom number, much like the cipher key.
+Usually, an IV is only used once, a $nonce$ (Number Only used Once).

 The decryption process in CBC mode is done as: